Everything you need to know...

 - real life development sites

-You will have the opportunity to arrange a year-long work placement in between your second and third years.
-This gives you a real-world experience to prepare you for your future career.
-You could work at one of the major national or regional surveying practices, local authorities, housing associations or loss adjusters.
-Your placement year usually contributes towards a graduate's professional experience requirement for the Royal Institution of Chartered Surveyors Assessment of Professional Competence.
+In your third year you have the chance to put your professional skills to work with a placement at one of the major national or regional surveying practices, local authorities, housing associations or loss adjusters.
+Your placement year usually contributes 200 days towards the professional experience requirement for the Royal Institution of Chartered Surveyors' Assessment of Professional Competence.

-We have good links with local professional and voluntary groups with large property portfolios.
-They provide various building stock for case studies and project work, which centre on actual buildings with real clients.
-We also own a Georgian terraced house which had been adapted to an interactive teaching space.
-You will inspect under utilised University building assets so that the amount of site based work is maximised.
+We have excellent links with local professional and voluntary groups with large property portfolios.
+They provide various building stock for case studies and project work, which focus on actual buildings with real clients.
+You will inspect real life building assets at the University, including a Georgian terraced house which has been adapted to an interactive teaching space.
+You’ll also get to observe and participate in Sheffield Hallam’s £200 million estate development — which will transform the gateway to the city from the train station.

 Come to an open day